openxthinking/docs/global/howto.md

 ## Templates
 Templates control what's rendered on each type of page in a theme.
 You can create multiple versions of the same template type to create custom templates for different use cases.
-For example, you can create a separate product template for outerwear products, or a separate page template for pages with video content.
+For example, you can create a separate product template for outerwear products or a separate page template for pages with video content.

 #### Create template
 1. From Shopify admin, go to `Online Store → Themes`